-I prefer this way, as you visualize the upper colors of the scale, creating the upper chord extensions over any chord.
+I prefer this way, as you visualize the upper colors of the Dorian mode, creating the upper chord extensions over any chord.

-Here’s how D Dorian looks on the fretboard, with both notes and intervals.
+Here’s how the D Dorian mode looks on the fretboard, with both notes and intervals.

-When soloing over a m7 chord, highlighting the 6th brings out the Dorian sound, which you’ll hear in the licks below.
+When soloing over a m7 chord, highlighting the 6th brings out the Dorian mode sound, which you hear in the licks below.

-Now that you know how to build the Dorian scale, take a look at how you apply this scale to a soloing situation.
+Now that you know how to build the Dorian mode, take a look at how you apply this scale to a soloing situation.

-Dorian is used to solo over chords in the minor family.
+The Dorian mode is used to solo over chords in the minor family.

 Minor family chords include:

-These chords are built from notes in the Dorian scale, and therefore Dorian is used to solo over these chords.
+These chords are built from notes in the Dorian mode, and therefore Dorian is used to solo over these chords.

 To help you expand your harmony, here are 8 more Dorian chords that you can learn and apply to your playing.

-Each of these chord shapes is built from the Dorian scale, which allows them to be used in situations where Dorian is applicable.
+Each of these chord shapes is built from the Dorian mode, allowing them to be used in situations where Dorian is applicable.